beantowel/evince-restorer/README.md

 $ make && make install
 ```

-then you can find the restorer in launcher by the name 'evince-restorer'.
+then you can find the restorer in launcher by the name 'Restore Document Viewer
+Sessions'.